Safe Chew Bones?

 SafetyChew is made in USA!

 We wanted to make sure the quality of the SafetyChew ring and the materials were high.
 That’s why we insist on making Everchew in the USA.
-The polymer used to make the ring is made in USA.
 The ring is made in USA.
 The nylon pin is made in USA.
 The rubber latch is made in USA.
 You get the idea.
 We want only the highest quality materials and production methods to be used for the safety of your dog and puppy.

 So you don’t miss our launch, please signup: